mooniak/gemunu-libre-font/FONTLOG.md

 This file provides detailed information on the Gemunu Libre font software.
 This information should be distributed along with the Gemunu Libre fonts and any derivative works.

 Please see https://github.com/mooniak/gemunu-libre-font for documentation,development plans, contribution guidelines and all past releases.

 ChangeLog
 ----------

+4 April 2016 (mooniak) Gemunu Libre v1.000

+- Added new medium weight
+- TTF build system, this release
+- Minor updates

 29 February 2016 (mooniak) Gemunu Libre Initial Release v0.900